tiby312/tagu/README.md

 as you're chaining.
 You can mix and match because you can make elements from closures and then chain those elements together.

+### Inline function

+By default tags insertion newlines and tabs.
+If you call inline() on an element, all elements within it will be inlined.

 ### Is there escape XML protection?